Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/on-deploy-scripts/index.md

 ### Patch System by Jetpack Add-on

-[Patch System by Jetpack](https://jetpack.ida-mediafoundry.io/tools/patch-system.html) is a cool Add-on that builds on top of On Deploy scripts!
-It's not part of ACS AEM Commons, but if you use OnDeploy Scripts definitely check it out!
+[Patch System by Jetpack](https://jetpack.ida-mediafoundry.io/tools/patch-system.html) is a cool add-on that builds on top of On-Deploy scripts!
+It's not part of ACS AEM Commons, but if you use On-Deploy Scripts definitely check it out!

 ![Patch System by Jetpack](https://jetpack.ida-mediafoundry.io/images/patch-system.png)

-### Why use this tool?
+### Why use On-Deploy Scripts?

 There are other tools out there that allow you to run ad-hoc scripts against your AEM instance manually, but this method is fully automated.
 An automated approach provides many key benefits.